Bdnwsbn/Aerolite/README.md

 * Using Eclipse
   * Import 'Aerolite' into Eclipse.
 'Run' project.
-* To use multiplayer functionality, run 'Java-Server', then run 'Aerolite' on two or more Android devices.
+* To use multiplayer functionality, run 'Java-Server', then run 'Aerolite' on two or more Android devices running Android 2.3 or higher.